Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Backward Dynamic Programming

-Backward dynamic programming faces certain problems which include the calculation of expectations and a minimization problem induced by the Bellman equation \eqref{bellman}.
-Therefore it might be difficult to solve the Bellman equation exactly and we need to make certain simplifications to address these issues.\\ Firstly the state space $\mathcal{X} \subset \mathbb{R}^3$ given by

-gets discretized into grid points.
-The value function is then calculated and stored for the given reference grid points.
-For the discretization the additive structure of the Ornstein-Uhlenbeck processes \eqref{ModelDescribtion:OrnsteinUhlenbeckProcesses}, can be used to construct time varying sets of grid points, that change according to the seasonality functions $\mu_W^{}$ and $\mu_S^{}$.
-Using this time-dependents yields the benefit that the value function will only be calculated for regions of interests, i.e., subsets of $\mathcal{X}$ which are more likely to appear.
+BDP may face some issues.
+For instance, if the state and action space are large or high-dimensional, it may suffer from the curse of dimensionality, or in the case of continuous spaces, the optimization problem in step 2 of Algorithm \ref{backwardDP} may be difficult to solve.
+Another practical issue is the calculation of the expected value for all $x \in \mathcal{X}$, which may be computationally intractable due to the unavailability of closed-form expressions.
+Since it may be difficult to solve the Bellman equation exactly, we need to make certain simplifications in order to solve the issues described above. \myparagraph{State and Action Space Discretization} Firstly, the state space $\mathcal{X} \subset \mathbb{R}^3$ given in \eqref{state space definition} is discretized into distinct grid points.
+The value function is then calculated and saved for the given reference grid points.
+For the discretization, the seasonalities $\mu_W^{}$ and $\mu_S^{}$ of the Ornstein-Uhlenbeck processes \eqref{ModelDescribtion:OrnsteinUhlenbeckProcesses}, are used to construct time-varying sets of grid points.
+The advantage of introducing this time dependence is that the value function is only calculated for regions of interests, i.e., subsets of $\mathcal{X}$ that are more likely to appear at certain times.
 This leads to the family of discretized state spaces